tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 ### Deploying a Django Web App On Replit

-***As a note:*** So this part of the assignment had us working with Replit for about an hour.
+***As a note:*** This part of the assignment had us working with Replit for about an hour.
 I had some issues with it and was not able to do it in that period of time, so I am going to provide the “step by step” process on how to do that and more information that I found on Replit as well.

 **Pre-Deployment Steps:**